juhahinkula/juhahinkula.github.io/_posts/2016-06-20-crudboot-rest.markdown

     }
 {% endhighlight %}

+Run the application and navigate to localhost:8080/getstudents

+![screenshot]({{ site.baseurl }}/img/bootrest.png)

-This is Open REST API which is not secure.
+This example is Open REST API which is not secure.
 It can be secured by using Spring Security.

-![screenshot]({{ site.baseurl }}/img/bootrest.png)